MathiasSchindler/monacc/docs/nettools.md

 ---

-## Implementation plan (precise steps)
+## Implementation notes (historical)

+The following steps were completed during initial implementation.
+Kept for reference.

-### Step A — Add syscall surface for networking
+### Step A — Add syscall surface for networking ✅

-Add the missing Linux x86_64 syscalls and wrappers in core:
+Linux x86_64 syscalls and wrappers in `core/mc_net.h`:

 1. Add syscall numbers to core/mc_syscall.h:
    - `socket` (41)